 Best Overall: Thor Four Winds

 Why does the Four Winds Class C RV by Thor take the best overall pick spot on this list?
-Budget friendly, multiple floor plans, durable, capable of fitting a family of five and then some- these are just some of the reasons why the Four Winds model takes the cake!
-I see this rig everywhere, and it is pretty easy to understand why.
+Budget-friendly, multiple floor plans, durable, capable of fitting a family of five and then some- these are just some of the reasons why the Four Winds model takes the cake!
+I see this rig everywhere, and it’s pretty easy to understand why.

 All in all, Thor has taken what families want and need out of an RV and boiled it down into an affordable and durable rig for years to come.
 That’s what makes it our best overall pick for families of five!

+It’s no secret that RVs are an investment, and when there are several individuals coming aboard, there’s a lot to think about to ensure everybody is comfortable.
 That’s why the Jayco Seneca is my top choice for the kiddos in your life.
-Not only can you rely on Jayco’s sturdy and easy to clean interior, but this rig offers ample living space so that your kids can spread out.
-The entire family can feel at home in this rig!
+I’m not only confident in relying on Jayco’s sturdy and easy-to-clean interior, but this rig also offers ample living space so kids and the entire family can spread out.

-Jayco installs stress-tested seatbelts in every designated seating location to ensure the safety of your entire family.
-In a Jayco motorhome, you won’t have to put anyone at risk due to limited safety belts.
+Safety is paramount in my eyes, and so I love that Jayco installs stress-tested seatbelts in every designated seating location to ensure the safety of the entire family.
+In a Jayco motorhome, I like that I don’t have to put anyone at risk due to limited safety belts.
 Plus, Jayco has designed their overhead bunks to hold 750 lbs.- this is 250 lbs. more than any other RV.
-In a Jayco overhead bunk, two adults can comfortably rest and relax, or you can safely read a book to your kids at night.
+In a Jayco overhead bunk, two adults can comfortably rest and relax, or I’m able to safely read a book to my niece at night when my family comes to stay.

 Jayco is a fantastic brand for many reasons: warranty, resale, and advanced handling technologies.
-JRide, which offers a powerful blend of precise handling and renowned stability, is Jayco’s special chassis addition not found on any other Class C. These important additions make your trip more comfortable without the need for expensive aftermarket upgrades.
+JRide, which offers a powerful blend of precise handling and renowned stability, is Jayco’s special chassis addition not found on any other Class C. These important additions make long RV trips more comfortable without the need for expensive aftermarket upgrades.

 Most Budget Friendly: Winnebago Spirit

-Shopping for a Class C can feel daunting, especially if your budget is at the front of your mind.
-Helpful as ever, the Winnebago company has made a more budget friendly Class C rig called the Spirit, still full of amazing features and floor plans!
-You won’t be missing out just because of your budget, don’t worry.
+Shopping for a Class C can feel daunting, especially when trying to keep costs down since RVs aren’t the cheapest motors out there!
+Helpful as ever, the Winnebago company has made a more budget-friendly Class C rig called the Spirit, still full of amazing features and floor plans!
+I love that RVers on a budget don’t miss out with this impressive camper.

-With a Ford chassis and included hitch, the Spirit is ready for whatever adventures you have in mind.
-And Winnebago wants you to enjoy this rig for years to come; check out their warranty options.
-Your Spirit would include a 12-month/15,000-mile basic limited warranty, a 36-month/36,000-mile limited warranty on the structure, and a 10-year limited parts and labor warranty on the roof skin.
+Built on a Ford chassis with an included hitch, the Spirit is ready for family vacations and much more, thanks to fantastic warranty options.
+The Spirit includes a 12-month/15,000-mile basic limited warranty, a 36-month/36,000-mile limited warranty on the structure, and 10-year limited parts and labor warranty on the roof skin.

-With six floor plans to choose from, Winnebago’s industry-leading innovation meets your own creativity in this Class C model.
-Inside, there’s plenty of space for your family and gear so you can get outdoors and bring all the creature comforts of home with you.
-Select from three Winnebago Design Studio inspired transitional décor options for a contemporary or cozy cabin look that fits your style.
+With six floor plans to choose from, Winnebago’s industry-leading innovation meets creativity in this Class C model.
+Inside, there’s plenty of space for larger families and gear so everyone can get outdoors and bring all the creature comforts of home with them.
+Select from three Winnebago Design Studio-inspired transitional décor options for a contemporary or cozy cabin look that fits your style.

-Ideal for families of all shapes and sizes, each of the Spirit’s six available floor plans include a rear bedroom, cabover bunk, bunk beds (31H), and sofa/bed (NA 22M, 22R) – so there’s sure to be a configuration that fits your needs.
-What was once considered above and beyond now comes standard: enjoy a second coach battery, 1,000W inverter, powered patio awning, radio/rearview monitor system and more.
+Ideal for families of all shapes and sizes, each of the Spirit’s six available floor plans includes a rear bedroom, cab-over bunk, bunk beds (31H), and sofa/bed (NA 22M, 22R) – so there’s sure to be a configuration to fit every need.
+What was once considered above and beyond now comes standard: I can enjoy a second coach battery, 1,000W inverter, powered patio awning, radio/rearview monitor system, and more.

-While this rig only has a 6 gallon hot water heater and a fairly low BTU A/C unit, your budget will feel a lot less strain with very many luxury features.
+While this rig only has a 6-gallon hot water heater and a fairly low BTU A/C unit, a budget will feel a lot less strain with very many luxury features.
+If items like the heater and A/C unit are maintained well, they should perform for many future RV trips.
 Plus the peace of mind that comes with a Winnebago purchase can often not be beat.
 They’ve been in the game a long time, and it may be worth it to start your RV journey with the pros.

 Most Floorplan Options: Coachmen Freelander